FluffyKaeloky/HacknetAP/README.md

 Everything is provided as is.
 Some fixes are quick and dirty, but *It works on my machine* (TM).

-Don't forget to use the fixed APWorld as well !
+Don't forget to use the fixed APWorld linked in the release !
+Otherwise you'll have a crash on connect.

-(Link to AP World repo soon)
+# -------- Below is original README --------

 # Hacknet: Archipelago
 An [Archipelago](https://archipelago.gg/) client mod for Hacknet